Flying with a Young Amputee

 Disney World

-Of all the theme parks we’ve visited, Disney World has been by far the most accessible for Gwen.
-There hasn’t been a single ride or activity she couldn’t participate in.
-At Guest Services, we were able to get a stroller tag to use it as a wheelchair, allowing us to bring her stroller through the queue lines.
+Of all the theme parks we’ve visited, Disney World has been the most accessible for Gwen.
+There hasn’t been a single ride or activity she couldn’t do.
+At Guest Services, we were able to get a stroller tag that let us use her stroller as a wheelchair, which meant we could take it through the queue lines.
+That has been available every time we’ve gone, and it’s made a big difference.

 Clearwater Marine Aquarium – INSPIRE Program